-Soldier's Quarters - The log huts of the Muhlenberg brigade (photo left margin) are examples of the 2,000 cold structures that dotted the avenues of Valley Forge and were home to the 11,000 men encamped there.
+Soldier's Quarters - The log huts of the Muhlenberg brigade (photo left margin and above) are examples of the 2,000 cold structures that dotted the avenues of Valley Forge and were home to the 11,000 men encamped there.
 Beyond these huts, which they constructed upon arrival, the men also dug redoubts and built a bridge across the Schuylkill River.

 The Memorial Arch - Dedicated in 1917 to commemorate the value and sacrifice that the men of Washington exhibited during their stay at Valley Forge, the Memorial Arch (below right) serves as the largest and most visible reminder to the many prayers for sustenance and independence that raged throughout the Revolutionary War.

 1. Dip inside a log hut and close the door.
 Now imagine yourself stuck inside the small, drafty hut with cold winds seeping through the cracks.
 Do that for three or four months, then add in cold training to become a better fighting force, and you get the idea of what life was like here.

 2. Take the ranger guided walk around the restored Washington's headquarters area.
 Although this was certainly not a Mount Vernon type structure, there was a grand difference between being a typical soldier stuck inside the log huts that dotted the entire landscape of the park at that time and being a general in the Continental Army.